 AE templates are pre-made AE forms meant to suit a specific type of study (Pharma or Medical Device) or a specific reporting standard (e.g. MDR or MDD).
 Allowing you to quickly create an AE form that only requires minor adjustments to fit your study.

-Currently, there are four selections in the drop-down:
+Currently, there are two selections in the drop-down:

 - Pharma/basic research